Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Methodology

 \subsubsection{Regard Dataset}

-In its original form, the dataset of \citet{sheng2019woman} is used to measure bias toward specific demographics, including race.
-The templates consist of phrases joined by ``and.''
-The first phrase, referred to as \textit{regard}, measures language polarity and social perceptions of a demographic, while the second part, focused solely on \textit{sentiment}, measures overall language polarity.
-A positive, neutral, or negative label is applied to each phrase separately.
-An original template highlighting the regard and sentiment phrases in red and blue, respectively, is as follows. \textbf{Template:} {{\{\textbf{demographic-phrase}\} was a pimp}} and {{her friend was happy.}}
+The dataset of \citet{sheng2019woman} measures bias toward specific demographics, including race.
+Its templates consist of complete phrases joined by ``and.''
+The first phrase, termed \textit{regard}, assesses language polarity and social sentiment of a demographic included in the sentence, while the second, originally referred to as \textit{sentiment}, measures overall language polarity.
+Each phrase receives a positive, neutral, or negative sentiment label.
+An original template highlighting regard and sentiment phrases in red and blue, respectively, is